kodecocodes/swift-algorithm-club/Shunting Yard/README.markdown

 A stack is used to evaluate a postfix expression.
 Here is the pseudocode:

-1. read postfix expression token by token
+1. Read postfix expression token by token
-2.   if the token is an operand, push it into the stack
+2. If the token is an operand, push it into the stack
-3.   if the token is a binary operator,
+3. If the token is a binary operator,
-3.1    pop the two top most operands
-       from the stack
+    1. Pop the two top most operands from the stack
-3.2    apply the binary operator with the
+    2. Apply the binary operator with thetwo operands
-       two operands
-3.3    push the result into the stack
+    3. Push the result into the stack
-4. finally, the value of the whole postfix expression remains in the stack
+4. Finally, the value of the whole postfix expression remains in the stack

 Using the above psuedocode the evaluation on the stack would be as follows: